csdms/hrt_workshop/README.md

 $ cd hrt_workshop
 ```

-- Create and activate a virtual environment (named as "landlab_tutorials").
+- Create and activate a virtual environment named as "landlab_tutorials".
 The environment.yml file is in the "hrt_workshop" folder.
 ```
 $ conda env create --file=environment.yml
 $ conda activate landlab_tutorials
 ```

-- Launch the Jupyter Notebook.
+- Launch the tutorial notebooks on the local PC.
 ```
 $ jupyter notebook
 ```